lttng/lttng-docs/contents/using-lttng/controlling-tracing/creating-destroying-tracing-sessions.md

 lttng destroy my-session
 </pre>

-Providing no argument to `lttng destroy` will destroy the current tracing session.
-Destroying a tracing session will stop any tracing running within the latter.
+Providing no argument to `lttng destroy` destroys the current tracing session.
+Destroying a tracing session stops any tracing running within the latter.
 Destroying a tracing session frees resources acquired by the session daemon and tracer side, making sure to flush all trace data.